jacomemateo/primesThreading/README.md

 # Threaded Prime Compairason

-The code just counts the number of prime numbers up to n.
+The code just counts the number of prime numbers up to n using an implementation of the Miller Rabin algorithm.
 ### Dependencies
 1) gcc (or any other c++ compiler)